Downing North Korea's Internet not much of a scalp

 "North Korea, historically, is fairly fragile," he said after Internet access to North Korea was restored at 0146 GMT on Tuesday.
 Internet links to the country remained snapped for several hours, but Cowie said the country had experienced outages of similar length this year.

-Following the hacking, Sony canceled the release of a comedy about the fictional assassination of North Korean leader Kim Jong Un.
+Following the hacking, Sony cancelled the release of a comedy about the fictional assassination of North Korean leader Kim Jong Un.

 An outage of this kind could have been caused by one of several factors, according to CloudFlare's Prince.